 Successful businesses study consumer behavior intensely.
-Anyone involved in or shopper marketing knows what makes customers tick.
+Anyone involved in trade marketing or shopper marketing knows what makes customers tick.
 From product displays to shelf space, sales patter to discounts, nothing is left to chance.

 Want to squeeze even more value from knowing consumer behavior information?